23 Feb ALOPECIA AREATA

-Alopecia areata is an autoimmune disease where the body’s own immune system attacks the hair follicles.
-The hair then falls out of the scalp from the root.
-Fortunately, the hair follicle is not permanently destroyed, and it is possible for the hair to grow back, especially with the right treatment.
+AA is an autoimmune disease where the body attacks its own hair follicles.
+As a result, the hair falls out of the scalp from the root.
+The good news is that the hair follicles are not permanently destroyed.
+With the right treatment, it is possible for the hair to grow back.
 As with other autoimmune disease, alopecia areata may be triggered by stressful life events.

-Alopecia areata may be linked with other autoimmune disorders, like thyroid disease or connective tissue diseases.
-On your initial evaluation at Eternal Dermatology, Dr. Rodney will evaluate you to be sure that you are not at risk of any of these associated autoimmune disorders.
+Alopecia areata may be linked with other disorders, like thyroid disease.
+On your first visit at Eternal Dermatology, the doctor will check to be sure that you are not at risk of any of these other disorders.

 About 5% of people with alopecia areata lose all the hair on their scalp.
-This is known as alopecia totalis.
-1% of patients lose all of their body hair; known as alopecia universalis.
+This is called alopecia totalis.
+1% of patients lose all of their body hair.
 These more severe forms of alopecia are more likely to occur when the hair loss starts in childhood.

-There are a variety of treatment options for alopecia areata, which depend on the age of the patient, and the size and distribution of the areas of hair loss.
+There are a variety of treatment options, which depend on the age of the patient, and the size and distribution of the areas of hair loss.
 Treatments include: